este/este/README.md

 ## Tips and Tricks and Lips and Tits

-- App state snapshot: Press `shift+ctrl+s`, then open dev console and type `_appState`.
+- Whole app state is stored in one immutable app state object.
+To get snapshot, press `shift+ctrl+s`, then open dev consolea and type `_appState`.
+- There are still use cases where component state is useful.
+We can use it for small togglers or alerts, which should disappear when component is remounted.
-- With global immutable app state, you don't need IoC container so badly - [SOLID: the next step is Functional](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
+- With global app state, we don't need IoC container so badly - [SOLID: the next step is Functional](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
 Still DI is relevant for some cases and then use [Pure DI](http://blog.ploeh.dk/2014/06/10/pure-di/).
 - Use `const` by default, `let` if you have to rebind a variable.
 - Use `() =>` lambda expression for all predicates and anonymous functions.
 - Learn and use immutable [Seq](https://github.com/facebook/immutable-js#lazy-seq).
 Very handy for native arrays and objects.
 Get object values: `Seq(RoomType).toSet().toJS()`
 - If React props are immutable or primitive, subclass from PureComponent.
 Simple rule for ultimate performance.
 - Never mock browser inside server code, it can confuse isomorphic libraries.
-- Always use settostring helper for actions.
+- Always use setToString helper for actions.
 - Even though we can use `import {canUseDOM} from 'react/lib/ExecutionEnvironment'` to detect browser/server, don't use it since it's runtime value.
 Use webpack DefinePlugin to set `process.env.IS_BROWSER` rather, because compilation removes dead code then.
 - [aeflash.com/2015-02/react-tips-and-best-practices.html](http://aeflash.com/2015-02/react-tips-and-best-practices.html)
-- Why React `this.state` isn't used?
-Because whole app state belongs to app one global immutable app state.
-So we can log it easily, user can navigate out page with half fulfilled form without losing its state, and more.
 - You can still use Closure Tools, [gist](https://gist.github.com/steida/afbc595a1e2f27e925d9)
 - Recommended editor is [atom.io](https://atom.io) ([tips](https://github.com/steida/atom-io-settings)) or [sublimetext](http://www.sublimetext.com/).